syall/knowit/content/posts/browsers.md

 The thought never passed my mind since the browser is so integral, even equivalent, to computer usage for most people.

-We download programs and apps, but browsers seem to be in a unique category.
+We download programs and apps, but browsers seem to be in a unique position in our mind.

-In this article, we will explore how interesting the browser is from three technical perspectives.
+In this article, we will explore how interesting and capable the browser is from three technical perspectives.

 ## A Programming Languages Perspective

+Let's first assume that I have no idea what a browser does.

-If I navigate to [`www.example.com`](https://www.example.com), what does the browser receive from that request?
+If I navigate to [`www.example.com`](https://www.example.com), how does the browser respond?

-By opening Chrome Developer Tools and looking at the `Sources` tab, there is one file that is sent: `index.html`.
+By opening Chrome Developer Tools and looking at the `Sources` tab, there is one file that is received: `index.html`.

 ```html
 <!doctype html>